heesukjang/HeesukJang/README.md

 <!--  <img width="100px" src="https://media.tenor.com/IJfX2DlG2AEAAAAi/curiouspiyuesh-piyueshmodi.gif?raw=true" align="center" alt="GitHub Readme Stats" /> -->
 </p>

-<h2 align="center">Hi, I am Heesuk, who is an experienced analyst and scientist specializing in NLU, Deep Learning, and Advanced Technologies 👋</h2>
+<h2 align="center">About</h2>
-<p align="left">Hi, I am Heesuk -- an experienced and highly motivated Data Scientist and Analyst with a passion for Natural Language Understanding (NLU), Deep Learning (DL), and researching new technologies with innate curiosity and a love of learning.
-With 6 years‘ experience in data analytics, data science, and machine learning, I have a proven track record of writing quality code and delivering projects on schedule as well as demonstrated ability to learn new tools quickly and develop innovative solutions to problems.
-My leadership experience includes providing training and assisting colleagues on new technologies as well as being active in S&P Global’s Women In Technology.
-I have a passion not only to succeed but to help others succeed as well.
+<p align="left">Hi, I am Heesuk! 👋 With over 6 years of experience, I am a Data Scientist and Analyst focused on Natural Language Understanding (NLU), Deep Learning, and machine learning.
+I consistently deliver high-quality solutions and code, while also leading efforts in emerging technologies and mentoring teams, including active participation in S&P Global’s Women In Technology.

-I am an experienced analyst and scientist with an academic background in finance, computer science and data science.
-My professional experience includes usage of real-world data within the energy industries especially natural gas, oil and coal.
-I recently completed my master's degree in Information and Data Science at UC Berkeley.
-My skillset encompasses data analytics, exploratory data analysis (EDA), feature engineering, model building/tuning, and the ability to articulate insights to diverse audiences.
-My goal is to enhance transparency in the machine learning workflow through statistical rigor and thoughtful engineering.
+My expertise is grounded in finance, computer science, and data science, and I have applied it effectively within the energy sector, particularly in natural gas, oil, and coal.
+Recently, I completed a master’s degree in Information and Data Science at UC Berkeley, enhancing my skills in exploratory data analysis, feature engineering, and model optimization.
+I am committed to driving transparency and precision in machine learning through rigorous statistical methods and clear communication.
 </p>

 <div align="center">